lizmat/articles/review-of-2022.md

 ## New Dynamic Variables

+[Dynamic variables](https://docs.raku.org/language/variables#index-entry-twigil_$*) provide a very powerful way to keep "global" variables.
+A number of them are provided by the Raku Programming Language.
+And now there is one more of them!

 ### $*RAT-OVERFLOW

-Determine the behaviour of rational numbers (aka [`Rat`s](https://docs.raku.org/type/Rat)) if they run out of precision.
+Determine the behaviour of rational numbers (aka [`Rat`](https://docs.raku.org/type/Rat)s) if they run out of precision.
 More specifically when the denominator no longer fits in a native 64-bit integer.
-By default, `Rat`s will be downgraded to floating point values (aka [`Num`s](https://docs.raku.org/type/Num)).
+By default, `Rat`s will be downgraded to floating point values (aka [`Num`](https://docs.raku.org/type/Num)s).
 By setting the `$*RAT-OVERFLOW` dynamic variable, you can influence this behaviour.

-The `$*RAT-OVERFLOW` is expected to contain an entity (usually a class) on which an `UPGRADE-RAT` method will be called.
+The `$*RAT-OVERFLOW` is expected to contain a class (or an object) on which an `UPGRADE-RAT` method will be called.
 This method is expected to take the numerator and denominator as positional arguments, and is expected to return whatever representation one wants for the given arguments.

 The following values can be specified using core features: